ABOUT THE ORGANIZATION:

-- Direct re-investigations
+- Direct factual post-conviction re-investigations

-- Write extensive motions & briefs
+- Author motions & briefs in connection with client representation

-- Conduct hearings
+- Conduct evidentiary hearings

 - Supervise paralegals

-- Knowledge of other forensic disciplines
+- Working knowledge of DNA and/or other forensic disciplines preferred

 - Interest in legal education and teaching

-- Great interpersonal and verbal communication skills
+- Excellent interpersonal and verbal communication skills

 - Interest in working with diverse range of people